 First, we have the front end of the cloud architecture in cloud computing that comprises the user interface and the applications that the end-user engages with.
 This is an integral part of cloud services and satisfies the consumer’s needs to perform different tasks.

-The front end primarily comprises the cloud infrastructure, a GPI, and several other components like databases and virtualization tools.
+The front end primarily comprises the cloud infrastructure, a GPI, and several other components like databases and virtualisation tools.